the-p0p/setMe/README.md

 # Setme

 **A simple binary made in C to make exploitation of insecure NFS systems easier from a Linux host.**
 This one binary avoids having to add users and groups (and later deleting) when going through many different users NFS directories.
+Drop in a no_root_squash nfs directory,compile through the mounted nfs and execute the finished binary on target machine to give yourself root.
 ##

 **Installation:**